-"(11) The term 'project obligation' means a note, bond, debenture, or other debt obligation issued by a borrower in connection with the financing of a project, other than a direct loan or loan guarantee under this title. "(12) The term 'railroad' has the meaning given the term
+'(11) The term 'project obligation' means a note, bond, debenture, or other debt obligation issued by a borrower in connection with the financing of a project, other than a direct loan or loan guarantee under this title.

-"(12) The term 'railroad' has the meaning given the term 'railroad carrier' in section 20102 of title 49, United States Code.
+'(12) The term 'railroad' has the meaning aiven the term 'railroad carrier' in section 20102 of title 49, United States Code.

-"(13) The term 'rating agency' means a credit rating agency registered with the Securities and Exchange Commission as a nationally recognized statistical rating organization (as defined in section 3(a) of the Securities Exchange Act of 1934 (15 U.S.C.
-78c(a))).
+'(13) The term 'rating agency' means a credit rating agency registered with the Securities and Exchange Commission as a nationally recognized statistical rating organization (as defined in section 3(a) of the Securities Exchange Act of 1934 (15 U.S.C.
+78c(a))). "(14) The term 'substantial completion'